thetorminal/zabbix-templates/Template Wordpress updates/README.md

 - Assign the `Template Wordpress Updates` to the Wordpress host(s) you want to monitor

 #### On all hosts you want to monitor:

+Automatically (Bash-Script-Installer):
+* download and run the file `installer_wp_updates.sh`, which will run all manual steps automatically.

 Manual:
 * Install and configure package zabbix-agent2 (if not installed):
      ```sh